-Building a culture of equity: 2017 environmental scan
+Building a culture of equity in Canadian public health: An environmental scan

 This is the third environmental scan undertaken by the National Collaborating Centre for Determinants of Health (NCCDH) since 2010.
 It responds to recent concerns about the significant decline in commitment to public health programs and services in the Canadian health sector.
 The scan explores implications for the public health sector in undertaking effective action to address the social determinants of health and improve health equity in this context.